wesley-trust/wesleytrust-com/_pages/terms.md

 For more information about cookies, including instructions should you wish to disable them, is [available here](https://www.cookiesandyou.com/).

-#### CloudFlare
+#### Cloudflare

-CloudFlare provide services to this site to maximise network resources, manage traffic and protect from malicious traffic.
+Cloudflare provide services to this site to maximise network resources, manage traffic and protect from malicious traffic.

 [More information about the cookies set by CloudFlare is available here](https://support.cloudflare.com/hc/en-us/articles/200170156-Understanding-the-Cloudflare-Cookies).